Ex-Dallas Cowboy Linebacker Comes Out As Gay, Announces Impending Nuptials

 — Cyd Zeigler (@CydZeigler) November 14, 2018

 The couple currently live in Los Angeles.
-Rohrer has two teenage children, and is previously married, although that marriage (with a woman) fell apart.
+Rohrer has two teenage children and was previously married to a woman, although that marriage fell apart.
 When it did, he decided he didn’t want to live the lie any longer.

 “[W]hen I got divorced, I said the hell with it, I’m going to do what I’ve always wanted to do.
 Then I found Josh (Ross), and began to openly live the life I was born to live.”

 The two met in 2015 when Rohrer was still “completely in the closet,” he said.
-“And if not for Josh, I’d still be in there.”

 Football was a big part of why Rohrer, who now works in media, stayed quiet about his sexuality.
 In his interview, he explained that the 1980s was a different climate for gay men, especially in the NFL.